PlamaDev/Plama/README.md

 #### Write a Plugin

 This program implements possibly the easiest way to write plugins.
-All you need is a python file with global variable called `plugin`  TODO!
+For the description of plugin protocol, please find corresponding sections in the [full report](doc/Report/final-report_juntong-liu_201219267.pdf).

 ## How to Compile